ModuleLoader/es-module-loader/README.md

   <script src="es6-module-loader.js"></script>
 ```

-Traceur will be downloaded only when needed for ES6 syntax parsing, detected as the existence of module syntax, or as specified by the `metadata.es6` property.
+Traceur will be downloaded only when needed for ES6 syntax parsing, detected as the existence of module syntax, or as specified by the `metadata.format = 'es6'` property.

 Write an ES6 module: